DumbCalf/bible300/README.md

 - **Native form controls** that adapt to each platform
 - **Touch-optimized** interface elements
 - **Responsive** layout that works across all screen sizes
+- **Complete offline parity** - Same features online and offline

+## Offline-First Design

+This app is built with an **offline-first philosophy**:
+- **Primary use case**: Reading without internet connection
+- **Complete functionality**: No reduced feature set when offline
+- **Instant access**: No waiting for downloads during use
+- **Reliable experience**: Works in areas with poor connectivity
+- **Data persistence**: All progress saved locally

 ---

-*Bible 300 PWA v2.1.0 - A modern way to read through the Bible in 300 days*
+*Bible 300 PWA v2.1.0 - A modern way to read through the Bible in 300 days, completely offline*